iterative/dvc.org/content/docs/user-guide/dvcignore.md

 - You need to create the `.dvcignore` file.
 It can be placed in the root of the project or inside any subdirectory (see also [remarks](#Remarks) below).
 - Populate it with [patterns](https://git-scm.com/docs/gitignore) that you would like to ignore.
-You can find useful file templates [here](https://github.com/github/gitignore).
+You can find useful templates [here](https://github.com/github/gitignore).
 - Each line should contain only one pattern.
 - During execution of commands that traverse directories, DVC will ignore